lucastagliani/basketball-game-react-ts/README.md

 ## Tracked user data (Mixpanel)

 This project uses Mixpanel to keep track of user actions.
-Here is the dashboard created so far.
+Below there is a screenshot of the dashboard.

 ![Image](readme-assets/mixpanel-dashboard.jpeg 'Basketbal Game Dashboard in Mixpanel.
 It contains a conversion funil and a pie chart.')